Accessibility Book a Demo

 Video interviews give a better impression of cultural and organisational fit than telephone screening, without the time investment of face-to-face or live interviews.

 It’s the same principle as pre-screening: use tools to identify your best applicants faster, so you can fast-track them through your recruitment process.
-To accelerate high quality hires into the business.
+To accelerate high quality candidates into the business.

 20. Level-up your interview technique

-Are your recruiters consistently spotting the best quality applicants, or do good people slip through the net?
+Are your recruiters consistently spotting the best quality candidates, or do good people slip through the net?
 Are some recruiters better than others?

 21. Anonymise applications

-Like with #8, if you narrow your talent pool you risk missing great people.
+If you narrow your talent pool you risk missing great people.
 Using recruitment technology to anonymise applications helps eradicate unconscious bias – so you don’t rule people out who’d have been great.
+To hire quality employees, you need to know you’re not wrongly overlooking people.

 22. Improve collaboration